Run Less, Run Harder in Successful Running Training Plan for Endurance

 Not just miles but lifting heavy things and intervals

-Recent is suggesting that in addition to putting in the run training, lifting heavy things and doing intervals also builds endurance.
+Recent research is suggesting that in addition to putting in the run training, lifting heavy things and doing intervals also builds endurance.

 The downside of both strength training and HIIT is that you can’t do them every day.
 Your body can’t recover.